 As pan sizes differ and power output varies on stove tops, it helps to check the boiling mixture regularly to see if it has reached setting point.
 A sugar (candy) thermometer is useful, or you can use the cold plate test where you drop a little of the mixture on a very cold plate (chill plates in the freezer for a couple of minutes), leave it for a minute and then gently push the mixture with your finger.
 If the surface of the jam wrinkles and the jam does not flow back then it has reached setting point.

-You need to let the jam stand for 10 to 15 minutes to cool slightly, so that the jam can thicken and hold the flecks of chilli and red pepper in suspension.
+You need to let the jam stand and cool, so that the jam can thicken and hold the flecks of chilli and red pepper in suspension.
+This can take 15 minutes and up to 40 minutes (depending on pan size and the temperature of your kitchen).
 If the jam is too hot then the flecks will tend to sink to the bottom as the jam cools in the jars.
 However after this cooling time the jam should still be quite warm so bacteria should not be a risk, as long as the jars have been sterilized.
 The sterilized jars should also still be warm, as if they are cold there is a risk that they will crack when the jam is poured in to them.

 Need some help in the kitchen?